Multimodal-Language-Department-MPI-NL/Smoothing/README.md

 The notebook follows a systematic 5-step approach to smoothing:

-1. **Begin with Cleaned Data**: Start with preprocessed data free of missing values and outliers
+1. **Begin with Cleaned Data**: Start with preprocessed data where missing values are addressed via interpolation and outliers are handled
 2. **Inspect the Data**: Visualize time series plots and video overlays to identify noise patterns
 3. **Select Smoothing Technique**: Choose appropriate filtering method based on data characteristics
 4. **Evaluate Results**: Compare smoothed data against original using visual and quantitative metrics